radius-project/docs/docs/content/getting-started/quickstarts/cicd-quickstart.md

 {{< tabs AKS >}}

 {{% codetab %}}
-Ensure the service principal created above has the proper RBAC assignment to download the AKS context:
+Ensure the service principal created above has the proper RBAC assignment to download the AKS context.
+Then append the following steps to your workflow:

 ```yml
     - name: az Login
       uses: azure/login@v1